-We employ Melody Wall (1 day a week on a Friday) an Independent Careers Advisor from Thurrock Council to meet with every student in KS4 to offer Careers Advice.
+We employ Dian Adams (1 day a week on a Wednesday) an Independent Careers Advisor from Thurrock Council to meet with every student in KS4 to offer Careers Advice.
 Students are always welcome to drop into the careers office to ask questions and can pick up publications from our local Post 16 providers from the stand in the Library.

 Post 16 Provider Information Assemblies

 In the first term of Year 11 we dedicate most of the assembly time to inviting our local Post 16 providers into school to host information assemblies to give our students an invite into life after Hassenbrook Academy.
 We encourage all our students to visit as many providers as possible to give them a broad selection to choose from.
 We encourage all our students to apply to multiple providers to ensure a suitable course Post 16.

 Excursions to Post 16 Providers/Employers and school visitors

 We work closely with our local Colleges and Industry and will often arrange excursions to local industry to give students insight into the world of work.

 Over 20 local business people give up a day to interview our Year 11 students in a formal setting to prepare our students for the next stage of their journey.
 Students are requested to complete their personal statement and CV to provide the interviewer background information about the student.
 We try to match students to the interviewer that might best suit their intended career path.
 Students undergo a professional mock interview that will support their, Post 16 applications, career aspirations and future job interviews.
 Students are always very nervous before the experience, however always feel a sense of achievement afterwards.
 We always receive positive feedback after the mock interviews from our local business community.

 We offer all students advice to provide a high-quality personal statement to support their Post 16 applications.
 Form tutors run sessions on how to create a personal statement and offer feedback on how to improve it to help with their application process.

 What are NEET Figures?